Megus/chipnomad-tracker/docs/manual.md

 - Create new phrase: Double-tap A
 - Jump to Track: Hold B + \[LEFT or RIGHT\]
 - Jump to Chain: Hold B + \[UP or DOWN\]
+- Clone phrase: Select + B then A

 ### Phrase Screen
 Create note patterns: